History of the Canadian Army: New challenges in the post-Cold War era (1990–present)

 Mobile Command took part in several international missions following the fall of Communism in Eastern Europe.
 Aside from playing a minor part in the Gulf War in 1991, Canadian Forces were heavily committed to several UN and NATO missions in the former Yugoslavia which tested the shrinking military's abilities and resources.

 In 1995, the Canadian Airborne Regiment was disbanded after the Somalia affair.
 Aside from the disbandment of Canada's Airborne Regiment (which did not end parachute capability in the CF, as qualified jumpers were simply reorganized into jump companies of the 3 remaining Regular Force regiments), Somalia had other institutional effects on the military.
 Chief among these was sensitivity training such as LDA (Leadership in a Diverse Army) and SHARP (Standard for Harassment and Racism Prevention) which became mandatory for all members of the Canadian Forces.
 The training was a reaction to so-called "hazing videos" of members of the Airborne that came to light after the murder in Somalia.

 A number of other decisions unrelated to Somalia also reflected changing social values in Canadian society and the Army during the 1990s.
 Women in Highland regiments were permitted to wear the kilt beginning in the 1990s; a form of dress traditionally gender related.
 Aboriginals were permitted by regulation to grow long hair in traditional braids, and the turban was accepted as a form of headdress for Sikhs.

 In 1995, a Special Commission on the Restructuring of the Reserves was commissioned.
-In 1998, Force Mobile Command was renamed Land Force Command.
-On 15 August 2011, Land Force Command was renamed to the Canadian Army.
+In 1998, Mobile Command was renamed Land Force Command.
+On August 15, 2011, Land Force Command was renamed the Canadian Army.

 Joint Task Force 2 was created in the wake of a decision to move counter-terrorism duties from the RCMP to the Canadian Forces.
 Canada participated in the 2001 invasion of Afghanistan during which time emergency equipment purchases were made, including world class artillery and armoured Nyala patrol vehicles, replacing aging howitzers and Iltis utility cars.
 In 2006, a new Canadian Special Operations Regiment was created as part of the major reorganization of the CF by Chief of the Defence Staff General Rick Hillier.
 Special operation units fall under Canadian Special Operations Command.

 In January 1999, the one metre of accumulated snow was deemed beyond the capabilities of Toronto's removal crews and Mayor Mel Lastman "called in the cavalry".
 The Army had done duty before then with at least two natural disasters: from sandbagging floods in Winnipeg to cleaning up after ice storms in Operation Recuperation.
 More recently, in 2019 New Brunswick was overcome with floods and the Army served the call.

 In April 2020, the civilians needed rescue service from the Army in Operation LASER, to help them with Long-Term Care Facility (LTCF)-resident senior citizens in Ontario and Quebec that fell prey to the COVID-19 pandemic in Canada.